naokimas/naokimasuda.github.io/gsd.md

 - Some courses do not occur every year/semester.
   - If you go to [the courses website](https://www.buffalo.edu/cas/math/courses.html), you can see all the Fall and Spring courses.
   - Popular courses fill quickly.
 Act quickly once the registration is open.
 - A research project (3 credits) is mandatory in the third semester (if you plan to graduate in three semesters).
-You should contact preferred professor as advisor sometime between the second and third semester.
-Or I will talk to you to discuss this.
+You should contact preferred professor as advisor sometime between the second and third semester, or during the second semester.

 ## Second and later years of the PhD course &ndash; Not many people have told this to you